vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/tasks/Get-VCFTask.md

 ### -status

 Specifies the status of the task to retrieve.
+One of: SUCCESSFUL, FAILED.

 ```yaml
 Type: String